sylvestb/WLZ/README.md

+Machine-Learning algorithms offer promising and exciting opportunities to WLZ

 # Equal-Size Spectral Clustering
 This is a modification of the spectral clustering code that builds clusters balanced in the number of points.
 This can be particularly useful for grouping schools into hubs of a given size from their geographical coordinates.